Australia to launch forced evacuations due to fires | DW | 02.01.2020

 Thousands of people were attempting to flee the bushfires threatening a popular tourist area on Australia's east coast on Thursday.

-The authorities of New South Wales (NSW) ordered all tourists and non-residents to leave the fire zone which includes the resort town of Batemans Bay and stretches 250-kilometer (155-mile) to the border with Australian state of Victoria.
+The authorities of New South Wales (NSW) ordered all tourists and non-residents to leave the fire zone which includes the resort town of Batemans Bay and stretches 250 kilometers (155 miles) to the border with Australian state of Victoria.
 NSW Premier Gladys Berejiklian also declared a seven-day state of emergency that would allow the authorities to forcibly remove people from areas threatened by fires.

 Berejiklian said the state of emergency would go into effect on Friday ahead of another heat surge expected a day later.